Providing help and creating hope in Maine

 By November 1966, Neil had his plans for a statewide agency fully worked out on paper.
 He had completed an assessment of needs in the state.
 At that time, Bishop Feeney became ill, and Bishop Peter Gerety became Administrator of the Diocese.
 Development continued, and Bishop Gerety helped establish an Advisory Board for the young Agency.
 Neil set up five districts of DBHRS (re-named to Diocesan Human Relations Services – DHRS Inc. in 1975) to implement and administer the services.

 In the early 1960’s the Greater Portland United Community Service conducted a very significant study.
 It was an assessment of strategies and weaknesses of public and private social service agencies.
-The final report, called the Citizens’ Survey, had an impact on the way Catholic social services were being administered.
+The final report, called the Citizens’ Survey had an impact on the way Catholic social services were being administered.
 The Survey called for an updating of the Catholic Community’s human service agencies.
 The Church needed to upgrade and institute changes to keep up with changing human needs.
 Responding to these recommendations became a part of Neil’s overall strategy.

 In 1966, the initial budget was $50,000.
 Within the first five years, the Agency had moved from the $50,000 budget provided through the Diocese to a figure reaching $2.5 million.
-Some of the support still came from the diocese, but also from a wide range of other funding sources, as well including partnerships with government agencies.
+Some of the support still came from the diocese, but now from a wide range of other funding sources as well including partnerships with government agencies.
 Neil’s vision for the Agency unfolded under the guidance and support of four bishops – Daniel J. Feeney, Peter L. Gerety, Edward C. O’Leary and Joseph J. Gerry, OSB.

 Many who had the opportunity to know and work with him have called Neil a “prophet”.
 When he accepted Bishop Feeney’s invitation and became the founding director of the Diocesan Human Relations Services, Inc. (later changed to Catholic Charities Maine), he undertook an enormous challenge to coordinate the diocesan approach to addressing social justice issues in the State of Maine.
 When he retired from that position 23 years later, leaders both lay and clerical from throughout the state turned out to laud his achievements.
 Three Bishops attended his retirement, as well as former governor and state representative, Joseph E. Brennan, who thanked him for all he had done to make life better for thousands of Maine citizens.
-Neil’s legacy to the agency was his ability to form partnerships with government agencies and communities in order to provide services to the local population in the most effective manner.
+Neil’s legacy to the agency was his ability to form partnerships with government agencies and communities to provide services to the local population in the most effective manner.
 He was not afraid to research the needs of the community and seek sources of revenue to fund the appropriate response.
 In addition to services, Neil was also a leader in advocacy and convening, and felt that you needed these components to address the roots of poverty and injustice.
 When he left, he described his journey and work with the needy this way, “We were collectively establishing a piece of God’s Kingdom in this most northeastern part of the country.”
 After seeing the Agency through tremendous growth and helping thousands of people in the state of Maine, Neil Michaud retired in 1989 after 23 years of service.

 Steve Bogus began as Associate Director in 1987 then as Executive Director until 1993, taking the Agency through a turbulent time of discernment and change.